EpsilonSolutions/netscaler-command-reference/docs/ns/ns-ip6/ns-ip6.md

 * ALL VSERVER - Advertise the route for the VIP6 address if all of the associated virtual servers are in UP state.
 * VSVR_CNTRLD.
 Advertise the route for the VIP address according to the  RHIstate (RHI STATE) parameter setting on all the associated virtual servers of the VIP address along with their states.
 When Vserver RHI Level (RHI) parameter is set to VSVR_CNTRLD, the following are different RHI behaviors for the VIP address on the basis of RHIstate (RHI STATE) settings on the virtual servers associated with the VIP address:
  * If you set RHI STATE to PASSIVE on all virtual servers, the NetScaler ADC always advertises the route for the VIP address.
  * If you set RHI STATE to ACTIVE on all virtual servers, the NetScaler ADC advertises the route for the VIP address if at least one of the associated virtual servers is in UP state.
  *If you set RHI STATE to ACTIVE on some and PASSIVE on others, the NetScaler ADC advertises the route for the VIP address if at least one of the associated virtual servers, whose RHI STATE set to ACTIVE, is in UP state.
 Possible values: ONE_VSERVER, ALL_VSERVERS, NONE, VSVR_CNTRLD
-Default value: RHI_STATE_ONE
+Default value: ONE_VSERVER

 <b>ospf6LSAType</b>
 Type of LSAs to be used by the IPv6 OSPF protocol, running on the NetScaler appliance, for advertising the route for the VIP6 address.
 Possible values: INTRA_AREA, EXTERNAL
-Default value: DISABLED
+Default value: EXTERNAL

 <b>ospfArea</b>
 ID of the area in which the Intra-Area-Prefix LSAs are to be advertised for the VIP6 address by the IPv6 OSPF protocol running on the NetScaler appliance.
 When ospfArea is not set, VIP6 is advertised on all areas.
 Default value: -1
+Minimum value: 0
 Maximum value: 4294967294LU

 <b>state</b>